algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - Opcode: 0x44
 - Stack: ..., A: uint64 &rarr; ...
-- immediately fail unless X is a non-zero number
+- immediately fail unless A is a non-zero number
 - Availability: v3

 ## pop